Latham & Watkins has swooped on rival White & Case for a four-partner team of bank finance and capital markets partners.

-London office head Oliver Brettle admitted the exit of the four partners was “a serious blow” but was adamant that the bank finance practice would continue.
+London office head Oliver Brettle (pictured) admitted the exit of the four partners was “a serious blow” but remained adamant that the bank finance practice would continue.

 “Quite obviously this isn’t good news for the firm’s practice in London,” said Brettle.
 “But I can assure you that we’ll rebuild the practice.
 We remain committed to bank finance globally, in the region and within the London office.”

 White & Case’s core bank finance team in London now features partners Magdalene Bayim-Adomako, Barbara Choi and Antonia Rawlinson plus around 30 associates.

 Bayim-Adomako has taken over as head of the London group, which is part of the banking and capital markets section headed by David Barwise.

 Brettle added that the firm had already commenced a search for a senior bank finance partner to join the team.